Swirling Space

 What they were going to do now was far more risky than recalibrating time.
 The spatial node was at the intersection of thousands of strings that controlled not only the laws of gravity and motion, but the very physical existence of matter.
 Correcting it meant not only restoring order, but deeply manipulating the invisible fibers that held the Universe together.

 The journey to that point was a challenge in itself.
 The space node was in an area where gravity behaved erratically and navigating through such an unstable space was dangerous.
-MaRa and her team prepared a specially modified ship to withstand the distortions, with gravity shields and an advanced string vibration detection system.
-Every meter traveled was a battle against a Cosmos
+MaRa and her team prepared a specially modified ship to withstand distortions, with gravity shields and an advanced string vibration detection system.
+Every meter traveled was a battle against a swirling Cosmos.

 When they reached ground zero of the anomalies, the spectacle was overwhelming.
 Space was fragmented, whole chunks of reality seemed to turn on themselves, like the waves of an ocean swallowing everything in its path.
 Amidst the chaos, the vibrations of the thongs were so strong that every atom seemed to be torn apart by opposing forces.